 What Is Ham?

-Before heading to the question, can you freeze ham safely at home?
-Let’s find out a bit about the ham and its uses.
+If you do not know whether you can freeze lunch meat, like ham, the article will give a comprehensive view of it.
+But first, let’s find out a bit about ham and its uses.
 Ham is pork from the pig’s hind leg, preserved and seasoned by salting, wet-cutting, or smoking.

 The processed ham has a unique flavor and glistening pinkish color.
 What’s more, based on different ham styles, they also bring out the ham’s moist, tender sweet, salty, and sometimes smoky taste.